covcom/205CDE/15_16 Python/README.md

 Python is very popular.
 A by-product of this is that it has many different packages, that depend on different versions of the language and different versions of other packages.
 This is like a chain reaction.

 > Probably due to the popularity of Python, its creator [Guido Van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum) got a good offer from Google.
-He, later on, moved to Dropbox in 2012.
+But he, later on, got a even better one from Dropbox in 2012.

 As an example of this really bad situation, have a look at a popular Python library called [Biopython](http://biopython.org/wiki/Download) (used mainly for bioinformatics analysis) below.
 Depending on the version of Python language, a single release of Biopython has around 10 different flavors.
 Also, Biopython relies on [NumPy](http://www.numpy.org/), which is used for numerical analysis and which doesn't live in a vacuum.
 So you can imagine the situation can get really bad.